rsmp-nordic/rsmp_validator/docs/pages/configuring.md

   inputs: [1]                 # list of emergency inputs (I/O)
   force_input: 5              # what input to force when testing input forcing
 startup_sequence: 'efg' # expected startup sequence
-restrict_testing:       # restrict what tests are run, default is to run all
-  core_version: 3.2.2   # skip unless relevant for core 3.2.2
-  sxl_version: 1.2.1      # skip unless relevant for sxl 1.2.1
 secrets:                # place secrets or in a separate file, see below
   security_codes:       # RSMP security codes. there are no defaults for these
     1: '1111'           # level 1